wichmann/SchoolAppServer/README.md

 # SchoolAppServer

-All Docker Compose scripts to setup a schools app server.
-Provides the following services:
+Configures and prepares Docker Compose scripts to setup a schools app server.
+It provides Docker stacks containing the following services:

 * Traefik
 * Portainer